firstaidguyheru/Converting-url-to-bytes/README.md

-# Converting-url-object-to-bytes
+## Converting-url-object-to-bytes
-Converting an object from the Discord API into Bytes using the discord.py wrapper.
+Converting any url or endpoint that returns an image into bytes.